Chinatsu0820/my-portfolio/README.md

-# This is my portfolio site which introduce me
+# This is my portfolio site which introduces me

 This project is using ReactJS, HTML, CSS, JavaScript and Tailwind.